 3:1 Ratio CBD:THC

 Higher CBD Ratios such as 3:1 can help to minimize the psychoactive effects of THC while still providing all the medicinal benefits of CBD.
-This ratio of CBD can help combat inflammation-related ailments such as autoimmune disorders, gastrointestinal issues, arthritis and others, while still providing the pain-killing benefits of THC.
+Recent studies show this ratio of CBD can help combat inflammation-related ailments such as autoimmune disorders, gastrointestinal issues, arthritis and others, and may help provide some of the relief benefits of THC.1, 2, 3, 4

 10:1 Ratio CBD:THC

 CBD dominant ratios such as 10:1 offer no psychoactivity and may be the most effective at combating mood-related disorders due to is antipsychotic and mood-stabilizing properties.
-This ratio may be ideal for curbing high anxiety, depression, or PTSD.
-Due to CBD’s antispasmodic, anticonvulsant and neuroprotective properties, this may also be the optimal ratio for treating neurodegenerative diseases such as Parkinson’s or Huntington’s disease as well as seizure-related ailments.
+This ratio may be ideal for curbing high anxiety, , or PTSD.5, 6

 What are Terpenes?

 Terpenes are non-psychoactive aromatic hydrocarbons found in almost all plants across the plant kingdom, they are responsible for the varying aromas of different cannabis strains.
-Terpenes are the pharmacological base for aromatherapy, as they are known for their natural therapeutic effects and can serve numerous biological functions.
+Terpenesare the pharmacological base for aromatherapy, as they are known for their natural therapeutic effects and can serve numerous biological functions.1

 This terpene has a sweet citrus-y and refreshing aroma, similar to that of lime or lemons (yielding the name Limonene).
-Limonene possesses anxiolytic properties which can help improve anxiety and depression, as well as antibacterial, antifungal and antiproliferative properties which may reduce cancer cell growth.
+Limonene possesses anxiolytic properties which can help improve anxiety and , as well as antibacterial, antifungal and antiproliferative properties which may reduce cell growth.
 It can also improve symptoms of gastroesophageal reflux such as heartburn.
-This terpene works synergistically when combined with CBD, to provide more effective relief from ailments such as anxiety, depression, PTSD or other mood-related disorders.
+This terpene works synergistically when combined with CBD, to provide more effective relief from ailments such as anxiety, , PTSD or other mood-related disorders.1

 One of the most abundant terpenes found in the whole-cannabis plant, it is famous for its earthy and spice-y aromas.
 Myrcene is most well known for its sedative effects, which is typical to indica strains of cannabis and may assist with sleep-disorders.
-This terpene can also encourage analgesic and muscle relaxant responses, providing relief from chronic pain and inflammation.
-When combined with CBD, Myrcene shows potential to suppress excessive cell-growth and reduce the size of tumors.
+This terpene can also encourage analgesic and muscle relaxant responses, providing relief from pain and inflammation.1, 2, 3, 4 When combined with CBD, research indicates Myrcene shows potential to suppress excessive cell-growth and reduce the size of tumors.1, 3

-Alpha-pinene is the most common naturally occurring terpene in the world, it is responsible for the refreshing aroma of the pine tree (yielding the name pinene).
+Alpha-pinene is the most common naturally occurring terpenein the world, it is responsible for the refreshing aroma of the pine tree (yielding the name pinene).
 This terpene possesses anti-inflammatory and broncho-dilating properties potentially helpful for asthmatics, which can be increasingly effective when alpha-pinene is combined with THC.
-Alpha-pinene can also promote alertness, focus and memory retention, which can help combat the anxious effects sometimes caused by THC on its own, as well as mood disorders.
+Alpha-pinene can also promote alertness, focus and memory retention, which can help combat the anxious effects sometimes caused by THC on its own, as well as mood disorders.1, 3, 6